Shifer-ds/Data-visualization/README.md

 # Data-visualization

-Some projects from course on data visualization.
-Most is shared work between few of my pals from uni.
+Some projects from course on data visualization with R. Most is shared work between few of my pals from uni.